Christone "Kingfish" Ingram: Early career

+Kingfish

 His debut album, Kingfish, was released on Alligator Records on May 17, 2019.
-It was produced by Grammy winning musician Tom Hambridge at Ocean Way Studio in Nashville.
+It was produced by Grammy-winning musician Tom Hambridge at Ocean Way Studio in Nashville.
 Kingfish was the #1 album on The Billboard Blues Chart and the #1 Billboard Heatseeker album upon release.
 Billboard called Kingfish "a blues prodigy."
 No Depression magazine said the album was "a stunning debut from a young bluesman with an ancient soul and a large presence in the here-and-now."
 Kingfish was chosen as a 'Favorite Blues Album' by AllMusic.
 Kingfish was nominated in the category "Best Traditional Blues Album" for the 62nd Annual Grammy Awards.

 NPR Music debuted Kingfish as a First Listen a week prior to release.
 Writer Tom Moon said, "Astounding playing ...
 It's almost like he's singing through the guitar."

 Ingram appeared in Philadelphia at the annual Non-COMMvention on May 16, 2019.
 Radio station WXPN wrote, "Whether playing delicately or ferociously, Ingram's every strum is made with passion.
 That passion for playing was lovingly met by the crowd's passion for listening.
 They lingered on his every note, and gleefully anticipated the next one.
 Ingram stretched each of his tracks out, squeezing every last drop of possibility out of them...It sounded like it had been pulled out of the deepest pits of the Earth.
 Ingram possesses the unique ability to make everything he plays sound wholly natural, but entirely his own.
 This talent is rare, especially for a twenty-year-old."

-A video of the song "Outside Of This Town", created by filmmaker Lyndon Barrois, debuted at RollingStone.com on Wednesday, May 15, 2019.
+He released a video for "Outside of This Town", filmed by Lyndon Barrois.
 Rolling Stone called the video "trippy" and "surreal".

-In August 2019, Kingfish performed 11 dates with the rock band Vampire Weekend.
+Ingram performed 11 dates with the rock band Vampire Weekend in August.
 He has previously toured with Buddy Guy.

 In May 2020, Ingram was presented with five Blues Music Awards, including 'Album of the Year' for Kingfish.

-In July 2020, Ingram released a new single, "Rock & Roll", a song composed by the Nashville-based songwriters Sean McConnell and Ashley Ray, which he adapted as a tribute to his mother, Princess Pride, who died in December 2019.
+Two months later, he released a new single "Rock & Roll" composed by Nashville-based Sean McConnell and Ashley Ray, which he adapted as a tribute to his mother, Princess Pride, who died in the previous December.

+662

-On July 23, 2021 Ingram released his second record, an album called 662.
+Ingram released his second record, 662 in July 2021.
 Ingram is from Clarksdale, Mississippi and, says Ingram, "662 is the area code.
 It represents the whole north Mississippi Delta."
-On April 3, 2022, Kingfish won the Grammy award for "Best Contemporary Blues Album" for 662 at the 64th Annual Grammy Awards.
+On April 3, 2022, Ingram won the Grammy Award for Best Contemporary Blues Album for 662 at the 64th Annual Grammy Awards.
+In September, Fender released a custom Kingfish Telecaster Deluxe.

-On September 18, 2022 Fender released a new Telecaster Deluxe specially dedicated to Kingfish.
-This guitar is called Kingfish Telecaster Deluxe.
+Ingram supported the Rolling Stones in Hyde Park, London as part of the 2022 British Summer Time concerts.

+In 2023, Ingram was named as the Contemporary Blues Male Artist of the Year at the Blues Music Awards.

+In October 2024, Ingram announced the launch of his new record label, Red Zero Records, in partnership with Exceleration Music.
+Ingram's third studio album will be the label's first project, set to be released in 2025.
+Ingram serves as the label's CEO, alongside his longtime manager Ric Whitney as President.